Rules and Regulations

 5. NEW for 2021 - The Open and Power divisions of every age group and the Premier division of 15s and older will play best 2 out of 3 in every match with no cap in any set (unless specifically mentioned otherwise in the tournament format).
 The Club division in every age group and Premier division for 14s and younger will just play 2 sets to 25 with a cap at 27 during pool play (unless specifically mentioned otherwise in the tournament format).
 All tournament bracket matches in every age group and division will play best 2 out of 3 with no cap in every set (unless specifically mentioned otherwise in the tournament format).
 Teams should expect in our one-day tournaments to play at least 8 sets (typically at least 4 matches) and 14 sets (typically at least 7 matches) at our two-day events.
 A single-elimination tournament bracket typically follows pool play on Saturday.
 We try to format every division with 4 teams to a pool, but there will be exceptions beyond our control.

-6. NEW for 2021 - For AAU Utah girls club volleyball events boys will be allowed to participate but they must be 14 or younger and only 2 may be on the court at the same time.
-Boys are not allowed to play in any Grand Prix or Super Regional events.
-If a team with boys is in the finals of a particular division, they will be expected to move up to the next division or age group for their future events.
+6. NEW for 2021 - For AAU Utah girls club volleyball events boys will be allowed to participate but the individual(s) must be 14 years-old or younger and only two may be on the court at the same time.
+Boys and age waivered girls are not allowed to play in any Grand Prix or Super Regional events.
+If a team with boys or any age waivered girls is in the finals of a particular division, they will be expected to move up to the next division or age group for their future events.

 7. NEW for 2021 - The service line for 12 & under teams in the Club Division can be moved up 6'6¾" (2 meters) for all teams in that division.
 All 12 & Under teams in the Club division are allowed to step into the court when serving.
 The step-in line should be marked 6’6¾” (2 meters) from the usual service line.